ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Public Key Response

-The KDC replies to the Client with a Key Distribution Response containing only the 'pub_keys' parameter, as specified in {{ssec-key-distribution-response}}.
-The payload of this response contains the following field:

-* 'pub_keys', which contains either:

-  - the public keys of all the members of the group, if the 'get_pub_keys' parameter of the Public Key request was an empty array; or
+The KDC replies to the Client with a CBOR Map containing the public keys of the member of the group, either all of them if the request was a GET, or only those indicated if the request was a POST.

-  - the public keys of the group members with the identifiers specified in the 'get_pub_keys' parameter of the Public Key request.

 The KDC may enforce one of the following policies, in order to handle possible identifiers that are included in the 'get_pub_keys' parameter of the Public Key request but are not associated to any current group member.